Cygn/pdfshrink/README.md

 * screen 72 dpi
 * ebook 150 dpi
-* priter: 300 dpi
+* printer: 300 dpi
-* prepress 300 dpi + better colors
+* prepress 300 dpi + colors

-the default is screen (worst quality, best reduction)
+The default is screen (worst quality, best reduction). if outfile is not specified, it will be infile.shrink.pdf.

-if outfile is not specified, it will be infile.shrink.pdf.
+It doesn't give smaller files in every case, but often does.